Teacher Toolbox - Facilitating the Rethink Section

 - What did your group find difficult about this challenge?

 - How did your group work together to solve the challenge?
-What could you do to improve your collaboration in the next Lab?

 - Use the Collaboration and Programming Rubrics to provide students with feedback and assess their projects throughout the Rethink challenge.